AJ Cortese

 AJ Cortese is a senior manager of business advisory services at the US-China Business Council, where he focuses on technology member companies.

 Prior to USCBC, AJ led technology research at MacroPolo, the Paulson Institute’s think tank, concentrating on US-China competition in strategic and emerging technologies.
 His analysis focused on China’s strategic priorities for innovation in deep tech and developing self-reliance by examining industrial policy, evolving supply chains, and human capital.
-He is also a fellow at the Penn Project on the Future of US-China Relations.
+He was a fellow at the Penn Project on the Future of US-China Relations (2024).

 Previously, AJ worked in Beijing as an analyst for 36Kr Global and ICR Inc., researching technology companies and investment trends in China.
-He holds a BA in economics from Fordham University and is pursuing an MBA from the University of Chicago.
+He holds a bachelor’s degree in economics from Fordham University and is currently pursuing a master of business administration from the University of Chicago.
 He is proficient in Mandarin.

 The United States and China have pulled back from a full-blown export control crisis after a presidential summit on the sidelines of the Asia-Pacific Economic Cooperation summit last month.
 According to both sides’ readouts, they agreed to a one-year, reciprocal truce: the United States will suspend its “50% Rule,” which extended export restrictions to over 20,000 Chinese entities, and in exchange, China will suspend the rare earth element (REE) export control measures announced by the Ministry of Commerce (MOFCOM) on October 9.